We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Lifestyle changes

-There are several lifestyle changes that may help naturally increase testosterone levels.
+Several lifestyle changes may help naturally increase testosterone levels.
 People may make these changes alongside taking any medication.

 These changes include: